There are a number of potential sources of financial help for grandparents and others who are caring for a relative’s or friend’s child.

 Family Holiday Association

 The Family Holiday Association provides families on a low income with a break in a UK holiday park.
 Applications must be made through a referral agency such as Grandparents Plus.

 Turn2Us is a web-based charity providing an online service to help people access information on all benefits and grants available in the UK.

 The Directory of Social Change publishes A Guide to Grants for Individuals in Need.
-This is a practical guide to support available from over 2,280 trusts and charities.
-Your local library or Citizens Advice Bureau should have a copy of this guide.
+This is a practical guide to support available from over 2,000 trusts and charities.
+Your local library or Citizens Advice should have a copy of this guide.

-Until April 2013, families living in difficult circumstances and on a low income could apply to the Social Fund for help in the form of discretionary community care grants and crisis loans.
-The money which used to pay for these schemes has now been given to English local authorities and to the Scottish and Welsh Governments to provide ‘local welfare assistance’ to support residents in their area.
+Until April 2013, families living in difficult circumstances and on a low income could apply to the Social Fund for discretionary community care grants and crisis loans.
+These schemes were replaced by ‘local welfare assistance’ provided by English local authorities and the Scottish and Welsh governments.

-Contact your local council for details of the scheme in place in your area.
-Contact our advice service if you would like help in making an application or are not sure if you meet the criteria.
+Unfortunately some schemes have subsequently closed.
+You can find out whether there is a scheme in your area, and details of eligibility and how to apply, here.
+Contact our advice service if you would like help with making an application or are not sure if you meet the criteria.

 Foodbanks operate in many areas and are run by charities.
-Non-perishable food is donated by local people – schools, businesses, churches and individuals.
+Non-perishable food is donated by local people and organisations.
 People who are struggling to feed themselves and their families can be referred to foodbanks by care professionals such as doctors, health visitors and social workers, or by advice agencies, job centres or via ‘local welfare assistance’ schemes (see above).